Beat Insomnia Naturally

 Unfortunately, today`s store bought milk is highly toxic and inflammatory and due to the processing of the dairy it has no remaining bioactive peptides.
 However, raw milk from grass-fed cows or goats is full of bioactive peptides as is non-denatured whey protein.
 The best whey protein is from non-denatured, grass-fed cow or goat.
 This is extraordinarily rich in these bioactive peptides.

 A great nighttime beverage to drink to help induce restful sleep would be organic almond milk, half a banana 1/2 teaspoon of cinnamon, a tablespoon of coconut oil and a scoop of vanilla non-denatured, grass-fed whey protein.
 Be sure not to use chocolate as this can be stimulating.
 This is easy to make and digests very easy in the body.
 Have this about 2 hours before bedtime.
+I have seen a lot of people beat insomnia naturally by using this.

 Top Tips for Better Sleep